 - The spiritual profession of a seer, Dharam Guru, etc, how the traditional karakas explain for that?

 - A soldier in captivity of an enemy, but his family is well fed by the government he serves, can it be explained through the above traditional Karakas.

 - The police officer, immigration officers, CBI, and other intelligence-related officers have a certain element of unexplained anger in their style, and even a faultless person wobbles when these people confront him/her.
 These people cannot excel without this behaviour, and this cannot be explained through the traditional karakas.

 Now the significations that I explained in various sub-groups cannot be dealt or understood in totality by the traditional karakas of the 10th house, but, with the assistance of other planets which were left, these peculiarities may get a suitable explanation.

-If Venus is understood to be the Karaka of the 10th house, the points in the group one could be duly explained and similarly Moon the Karaka for group 2, Rahu as the karaka for the third group and Ketu as the Karaka for the last group appropriately explains all the points mentioned above.
+If Venus is understood to be the Karaka of the 10th house of profession, the points in the group one could be duly explained and similarly Moon the Karaka for group 2, Rahu as the karaka for the third group and Ketu as the Karaka for the last group appropriately explains all the points mentioned above.

-With these Karakas coming into pictures in 10th house it becomes easy to explain as to why:
+With these Karakas coming into pictures in 10th house of profession it becomes easy to explain as to why:

 - A top police officer leaves his job for accomplishing some Dharma.